 Is Fairphone ethical?

-Our research highlights several ethical feats for Fairphone and we have awarded them positive marks in a number of categories on our scoring system, including for habitats & resources, human rights, supply chain management, workers' rights, anti-social finance, and their company ethos.
+Our research highlights Fairphone’s ethical achievements.
+The company scored well in a number of categories including human rights, supply chain management, workers' rights and company ethos.

 Below we outline of some of these issues.
 To see the full detailed stories, and Fairphone's overall ethical rating, please sign in or subscribe.

 You can also read our interview with Fairphone.